gangadhar107/gangadhar107/README.md

 ## 💫 About Me

 I'm currently pursuing a BTech in Electronics and Communication Engineering at **[NIT Tadepalligudem](https://www.nitandhra.ac.in/main/)**.
 I have a deep interest in Data Analysis and Software Development, and I am currently exploring Machine Learning and Deep Learning.
-My passion for technology drives me to contribute to Open Source Projects and work on several exciting projects.
+My passion for technology drives me to contribute to Open Source Projects.

 Feel free to reach out to me through: